Blog

 Pros and Cons of Rolling a 401K/403B to an IRA

-Posted by on 9:17 AM in Retirement | 0 comments
+Posted by on 9:17 AM in Retirement | Comments Off on Pros and Cons of Rolling a 401K/403B to an IRA

 One question many folks have when leaving a job is what to do with their 401K/403B.
 It most instances rolling over your 401K to an IRA makes the most sense, but in some situations the better option is to keep the money in your current 401K or roll the money into a 401K at your new company.
 Taxes work for a 401K/403B plan the same as for a traditional or rollover IRA.
 You put money in pre-tax, the earnings grow tax deferred, and you pay taxes on any amount withdrawn.
 While the taxation rules are the same, some of the features of the various...